tomitan100/org.openhab.binding.bom/README.md

 # <bindingName> Australian Bureau of Meteorology Weather Forecast and Image Binding

-This Eclipse Smarthome/openHAB binding allows retrieval of Australian weather forecast and meteorological images from Bureau of Meteorology.
+This binding retrieves Australian weather forecast and meteorological images from Bureau of Meteorology for use in openHaB/Eclipse Smarthome.

 ## Contents